Kole Calhoun Preview, Player Props: Guardians vs. Twins

 Kole Calhoun At The Plate

-- Calhoun is batting .261 with five doubles, three home runs and nine walks.
+- Calhoun is hitting .250 with five doubles, three home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.